Jackson Hole Float Trips in Spectacular Grand Teton

 Triangle X float trips

-To be fair, I’m sure we would have had a wonderful experience on any float trip in Grand Teton.
+To be fair, I’m sure we would have had a wonderful experience on any Grand Teton float trip.
 At the same time, I can’t imagine anyone doing a better job than Triangle X float trips.
 Does that make sense?!

 Fun fact: they don’t get their signature white heads until adulthood.
-He also explained how mighty and “advanced” the Snake River is, even in this more calm section.
-In fact, on our Teton scenic float he pointed out a channel that wasn’t there just a few hours earlier!
+He also explained how mighty and “advanced” the Snake River is, even in the more calm section.
+In fact, on our Jackson Hole scenic float he pointed out a channel that wasn’t there just a few hours earlier!

-Looking for more things to do in Grand Teton National Park besides a Snake River scenic float trip?
+Looking for more things to do in Grand Teton National Park?

-Our Snake River float trip was by far one of my favorite things to do in Grand Teton National Park.
-I hope you enjoy yours too!
+Our Snake River float trip was by far one of our favorite things to do in Grand Teton National Park.
+We hope you enjoy yours too!
 Don’t forget to pin this post for planning your own Jackson Hole float trips!